 ABSTRACT: When we repent of our sins and accept the call to be a disciple, there is an adventure set out before us.
-Adventures often involve hardship, and the Christian adventure is no different. mortification of one’s self is clearly part of the call to Christian discipleship.
+Adventures often involve hardship, and the Christian adventure is no different.
+Mortification of one’s self is part of the call to Christian discipleship.

 Copyright Ó 2004 Bruce Alan Killian 27 August 2004 email bakillian at earthlink.net